1 Make Less Money

 Doctors are all worried that they are paying too much in taxes.
-Most of the time they are right.
-But they usually think it is because they're not FILING their taxes right, when in reality the reason their taxes are too high is that they're not LIVING their life in the way prescribed by the IRS.
+Most of the time, they are right.
+But they usually think it is because they're not FILING their taxes correctly when, in reality, the reason their taxes are too high is that they're not LIVING their life in the way prescribed by the IRS.
 If you want to reduce your tax bill, you need to live your life differently.
-That often means getting married (or staying single if your partner is also a high earner), saving more for retirement, saving for college, saving for health care expenses, buying a home, starting a business, making less, buying health insurance, etc.
+That often means getting married (or staying single if your partner is also a high earner), saving more for retirement, saving for college, saving for healthcare expenses, buying a home, starting a business, making less, buying health insurance, etc.

 15 Dumbest Ways to Lower Your Taxes

-In the quest to lower taxes, I often hear a lot of stupid ideas to lower your tax bill.
-Today I'm going to go over the 15 worst ones.
+In the quest to lower your tax bill, I often hear a lot of stupid ideas.
+Today, I'm going to go over the 15 worst ones.

 This is probably the best place to start because it is the underlying idea behind many of the other ones.
 The best way to lower your taxes is to make less money.
 Just stop working.
-The problem with this method is that it leaves you poorer than working and earning and paying taxes on those earnings.
-Yes, your tax bill is lower, but the goal is to have the most after-tax, not pay the least in tax.
+The problem with this method is that it leaves you poorer than working, earning, and paying taxes on those earnings.
+Yes, your tax bill is lower, but the goal is to have the most money after-tax, not pay the least in tax.
 This might seem obvious, but I see variations of this all the time.

 That doesn't mean it is always a stupid technique.
 Imagine a 90-year-old with a very low basis on some shares of stock or a property.
-Her heirs may be a lot better off if she just borrows against it and pays a little interest for a few years until she dies and the heirs get the step-up in basis at death than if she sells the asset and pays the capital gains taxes that could be completely avoided if she owns the asset until she dies.
-But most of the time, borrowing money and paying interest on it instead of earning it and paying taxes on it is a losing idea.
+Their heirs may be a lot better off if they just borrow against it and pay a little interest for a few years until they die.
+Then, the heirs get the step up in basis at death.
+But if the 90-year-old sells the asset, they have to pay the capital gains taxes—a scenario that could have been completely avoided if they had just owned the asset until they died.
+Most of the time, though, borrowing money and paying interest on it instead of selling it and paying taxes on it is a losing idea.

 You know another great way to lower your tax bill?
 Lose money.
 That's right.
 When you lose money, you don't have to pay taxes on it.
 It might even reduce taxes on your other income.
 You can subtract up to $3,000 per year in capital losses from your ordinary income.
 This is the underlying idea behind tax-loss harvesting, of course.
-But in tax-loss harvesting, the loss is typically temporary, but the tax break is permanent (okay, technically only permanent if you leave those shares to heirs or donate them to charity).
-You're not really selling the investment either, you're exchanging it for a very similar one.
+But in tax-loss harvesting, the loss is typically temporary, while the tax break is permanent (OK, technically it's only permanent if you leave those shares to heirs or donate them to charity).
+You're not really selling the investment either; you're exchanging it for a very similar one.

 But losing money is not a way to get richer, even if it does keep your tax bill very low.
 I had a huge deduction when I finally sold my accidental rental property.
 But I would much rather have not lost that money in the first place.

 Another variation of this one is starting a business.
 Lots of people start a business and get all excited about all of the stuff they can deduct from it.
 Guess what?
 The reason you get those deductions is because the money was spent and is gone, leaving you poorer.
 If you start a blog, write off a few hundred dollars in expenses and make little income from it, you have a lower tax bill.
 But you don't have more money after-tax than if you had never started it.
-In fact, after a while (losses in 3 out of the last 5 years [in 2019]), the IRS won't even let you deduct your losses.
-They will just reclassify your “business” as a hobby.
+In fact, after a while, the IRS won't even let you deduct your losses.
+It will just reclassify your “business” as a hobby.

 I am a big fan of charitable giving.
 But it is a terrible tax reduction technique.
-Take my situation for example.
-My marginal tax rate is 42%.
-When I give $100 to charity, my tax bill is lowered by $42.
-But I'm $58 poorer.
-Yes, the tax incentives make it less financially painful to give (or alternatively, allow me to give more than I otherwise could) but I'm not coming out ahead.
+Take my situation, for example.
+At the time I wrote this, my marginal tax rate was 42%.
+When I gave $100 to charity, my tax bill was lowered by $42.
+But I was $58 poorer.
+Yes, the tax incentives make it less financially painful to give (or alternatively, allow me to give more than I otherwise could), but I'm not coming out ahead.
 Giving to charity JUST to get a tax deduction is a dumb move.
 Obviously, if you want to give to charity, you should use that donation to lower your tax bill as much as you can.

 Another place people get burned with this one is that they assume a donation is tax-deductible when it is not deductible to them.
 For example, if you are married and your total itemized deductions are $15,000 and you give $5,000 to charity, you're not going to get any deduction for it.
-It won't lower your tax bill one dollar.
-That's because $15,000 + $5,000 = $20,000, which is still less than the 2021 standard deduction of $25,100.
+It won't lower your tax bill by one dollar.
+That's because $15,000 + $5,000 = $20,000, which is still less than the 2022 standard deduction of $25,900 (for 2023, it'll increase even more to $27,700).

-Don't me wrong, I would still claim those deductions, but don't pretend that you are coming out ahead by buying that house.
-The buy vs rent decision is far more complex than just whether or not you get a deduction.
+Don't get me wrong, I would still claim those deductions, but don't pretend that you are coming out ahead by buying that house.
+The buy vs. rent decision is far more complex than just whether you get a tax deduction.

 To make matters worse, buying a house often leads to other spending like furniture, insurance, and even fancier vacations and schools as you try to keep up with the Joneses.
 Buying that big house might be a great way to lower your taxes, but it is certainly not a great way to get richer.